Sustainable Code Generation Using Large Language Models: A Systematic Literature Review: Data Extraction

 \subsubsection{Benchmark Comparison and Usage}

-We also categorize the evaluation data based on the type of benchmark or dataset used and the programming language considered.
-Table~\ref{tab:benchmark_language} summarizes the benchmarks and datasets used in the selected studies, along with programming language information when explicitly reported.
+We categorize the evaluation data based on the type of benchmark or dataset used and the programming language considered.
+Table~\ref{tab:benchmark_language} summarizes the benchmarks and datasets, along with programming language information when explicitly reported.
 Programming languages are reported only when explicitly specified by the authors or when the language choice is central to the evaluation; for standardized benchmarks, the programming language is implicit and therefore omitted.
-It can be observed that most studies primarily focus on Python, reflecting its widespread use in code generation research.
-In addition, not all studies rely on standardized benchmarks, as several works evaluate models using diverse or custom data sources, indicating variability in evaluation practices across the literature.
+Most studies primarily focus on Python, reflecting its widespread use in code generation research.
+Additionally, not all studies use standardized benchmarks, with several relying on custom data sources, indicating variability in evaluation practices.